pedro-gomes-92/scripter/README.md

 ## Usage

+Follow these instructions to install Scripter and start using it.

+### Prerequisites

+Scripter only works with Visual Studio Code, so before using it, [download it](https://code.visualstudio.com/download).
+After that, just install Scripter from Visual Studio Marketplace, which you can do it from [here](https://marketplace.visualstudio.com/items?itemName=pedrogomes92.scripter).

+### Configuration

 To be able to recognize the shortcut commands on each project, you need to add the file `scripter.json` inside of your `.vscode` folder, with the following content

 ```